-- a. to assure that all patients admitted to or treated at Alameda Health System receive care at a level of quality and efficiency consistent with generally accepted standards attainable within the Health System's means and circumstances, and that patient care services are provided only by a member or members of the Medical Staff or under supervision or direct order of a member or members of the Medical Staff, or provided by an individual who has been granted temporary privileges, and that such services are and within the scope of the clinical privileges granted that member or those members in accordance with these Bylaws; - b. to provide for a level of professional performance that is consistent with generally accepted standards attainable within the Health System's means and circumstances; - c. to organize and support professional education and community health education and support services; - d. to initiate and maintain Medical Staff Bylaws, Rules and Regulations and policies that govern how the Medical Staff carries out its responsibilities for the professional work performed in the Health System; - e. to provide a means for the Medical Staff, Board of Trustees and Administration to discuss issues of mutual concern; - f. to provide for accountability of the Medical Staff to the Board of Trustees for the quality of all medical care to patients and for the ethical and professional practices of its members.
+- a. to assure that all patients admitted to or treated at Alameda Health System receive care at a level of quality and efficiency consistent with generally accepted standards attainable within the Health System's means and circumstances, and that patient care services are provided only by a member or members of the Medical Staff or under supervision or direct order of a member or members of the Medical Staff, or provided by an individual who has been granted temporary privileges, and that such services are and within the scope of the clinical privileges granted that member or those members in accordance with these Bylaws; - b. the Medical Staff shall strive to reflect the diversity of the community and patients we serve; - c. to provide for a level of professional performance that is consistent with generally accepted standards attainable within the Health System's means and circumstances; - d. to organize and support professional education and community health education and support services; - e. to initiate and maintain AHS Medical Staff Bylaws, Rules and Regulations and policies that govern how the Medical Staff carries out its responsibilities for the professional work performed in the Health System; - f. to provide a means for the Medical Staff, Board of Trustees and Administration to discuss issues of mutual concern; - g. to provide for accountability of the Medical Staff to the Board of Trustees for the quality of all medical care to patients and for the ethical and professional practices of its members.